mohajjalinkhan/MyNotes/README.md

 - https://www.npmjs.com/package/react-native-encrypted-storage
 - https://reactnavigation.org/

+# In this React Native project, I have added Icons for both IOS📲 and Android📱.

 ## Step 1: Start Metro

 First, you will need to run **Metro**, the JavaScript build tool for React Native.